ondrejvelisek/dropbear/README.md

 programs:
  - `dropbear` ssh server
  - `dbclient` ssh client
- - `oauth2agent` listening on unix socket and handling incoming OAuth2 requests e.g. from `dbclient` or `userinfo`
+ - `oauth2agent` listening on unix socket and handling incoming OAuth2 requests e.g. from `dbclient` or `userinfo`.
+    Note that it can be forwarded same way as SSH agent.
  - `userinfo` Simple example program using oauth2agent

 ## Server instalation
 [Tested on Ubuntu 18/16/14, Debian 9, CentOS 7]